-DAY 2 - IN ARLES
+DAY 2 - ARLES

-DAY 3 - TO AVIGNON
+DAY 3 - AVIGNON

 During the night, set sail for Avignon, where you arrive during breakfast.
 During your GUIDED TOUR you may choose to join an included visit of the PALACE OF THE POPES, built in the 14th century as the sovereign popes’ residence.
-With a living space equivalent to four gothic cathedrals, it is the largest gothic fortress in the world.
-Alternatively, you may opt for only city sightseeing and more free time to explore on your own, or to join an optional outing to Pont du Gard or to the famed wine cellars of Châteauneuf-du-Pape for a true taste of the Rhone wine region.
+You can also join an optional outing to Pont du Gard or to the famed wine cellars of Châteauneuf-du-Pape for a true taste of the Rhone wine region.

-DAY 4 - TO VIVIERS
+DAY 4 -VIVIERS

 A leisurely morning on board to relax and enjoy the passing scenery.
 After lunch, join your LOCAL GUIDE for a walk around the charming town of Viviers, which developed around its ROMANESQUE CATHEDRAL.
 The OLD TOWN has an appealing mix of Christian, Roman, and medieval influences.

-DAY 5 - TO TOURNON/TAIN L’HERMITAGE
+DAY 5 - TOURNON

 .
 Enjoy a GUIDED WALK of Tournon, one of France’s oldest medieval cities, with its imposing 16th-century castle and Roman ruins.
 Arriving in Vienne in the late afternoon, a GUIDED WALK shows you the charming little town surrounded by steep hills—one of the oldest towns in the region.
 Explore the town center to see the Roman Theater, which once held 13,000 spectators, and the Augustus and Livia Temple, built around 20 BC and converted into a church in the Middle Ages.

-DAY 6 - TO LYON
+DAY 6 - LYON

-DAY 8 - IN CHALON-SUR-SAÔNE
+DAY 8 - ST. JEAN DE LOSNE

 Your vacation ends with breakfast this morning.